ummaromanasama/PortraitDoodles/README.md

 Status: Ongoing

-Summary: This program takes in a portrait photograph and generates a doodle verion of it.
+Summary: This program uses pixels from a photograph to create a scatter plot.
+Once the scatter plot is created it the program uses the traveling salesman problem to connect the dot to draw the image out of lines.